Chen Zhouli

 Chen Zhouli (陈洲理 (Chénzhōulǐ); born November 11, 1989) is a professional wushu taolu athlete from China.
-He has won gold medals at the World Wushu Championships, Taolu World Cup, Asian Wushu Championships, and is a two-time gold medalist at the Asian Games.
+He has won gold medals at the World Wushu Championships, Taolu World Cup, Asian Wushu Championships, and is a two-time gold medalist at the Asian Games the men's taijiquan and taijijian all-round competition.
 He also won the gold medal in men's taijiquan at the 2017 National Games of China and the silver medal at the 2021 National Games of China.